 Dual Concept Powder Bathroom and Laundry

 On the lower level, they wanted an updated powder/laundry room that was more functional and felt less like a cave.
 We took out a divider screen in the laundry/powder room that separated the two spaces.
-We slightly rearrange the washer and dryer/sink configuration to make more practical sense and update the vanity, mirror, and lights.
+We slightly rearranged the washer and dryer/sink configuration to make more practical sense and updated the vanity, mirror, and lights.